 Costa Rica may be small, but it certainly packs a punch when it comes to wildlife.
 According to experts, there are 615 species for every 10,000 sq km, making it the most diverse place on the planet.
 With over 25% of its land protected, nature and wildlife abound: there are 27 national parks, 13 forest reserves, and eight biological reserves here.

-This small-yet-spectacular Central American country is home to all manners of beautiful and curious creatures – from tropical birds like toucans, scarlet macaws, and quetzals, to sloths, howler monkeys, crocodiles, and jaguars.
+This small-yet-spectacular Central American country is home to all manner of beautiful and curious creatures – from tropical birds like toucans, scarlet macaws, and quetzals, to sloths, howler monkeys, crocodiles, and jaguars.
 And that’s without mentioning marine life; whales, dolphins, sharks, rays, and turtles are often spotted beneath the waves.

-There’s so much life here, in fact, that you’d have to try pretty hard not to have some kind of animal encounter – but of course, some places are better for wildlife watching than others.
+There’s so much life here, in fact, that you’d have to try pretty hard not to have some kind of animal encounter – but, of course, some places are better for wildlife watching than others.
 From pristine beaches and cloud-shrouded mountains to tangled mangroves and rugged volcanic peaks, here are eight of the best places to see wildlife in Costa Rica.

 1. Monteverde Cloud Forest Reserve